Partisanship and the Pandemic: How and Why Americans Followed Party Cues on COVID-19

 Mehlhaff, I. D.; Tarillo, M.C.; Vanegas, A. and Hetherington, M.J.
 (2024).
 "Partisanship and the Pandemic: How and Why Americans Followed Party Cues on COVID-19".
 Journal of Health Politics, Policy and Law, 49 (3): 351-374. https://doi.org/10.1215/03616878-11066336

 Is he/she/they Conservative?
-Political Implications of the Use of Gender-Fair Language
+Political Implications of the Use of Explicit Inclusive Language

 Under review.
 Available here.

-Existing research shows that gender-fair pronouns can reduce discrimination instilled by language, but less is known about their political implications.
+Existing research shows that explicit inclusive pronouns can reduce discrimination instilled by language, but less is known about their political implications.
 I argue that the pronouns candidates use to refer to people of unknown gender function as heuristics of ideology.
 In contexts where gender-related issues are central to political divides, pronouns can also signal partisan identity.
 To test this, I use survey experiments in the United States and Mexico.
-Results show that gender-fair pronouns convey information about ideology in both countries.
+Results show that explicit inclusive pronouns are perceived as signaling liberal ideology in both countries.
 However, they are associated with a specific party only in the United States, where gender debates are closely tied to political identities.
 There, citizens’ willingness to support candidates using such pronouns depends on partisanship.
 In Mexico, where political groups do not have fundamental disagreements around gender, these effects are absent.
 Additional evidence shows that in the U.S. pronouns serve as partisan cues and have an impact even beyond political contexts.

 Just Don't Talk About It: The Effects of Blocking Discussions About Controversial Political Topics In and Outside Classrooms